 Why Shouldn't I Use the Dishwasher?

-The biggest issue with using the dishwasher on your cookware is that it begins to dull.
+The biggest issue with using the dishwasher on your cookware is that it begins to become dull.
 It loses its shine and, depending on the water quality of your home, can get white spots from calcium buildup.
 Water spots can also occur.
 These are merely aesthetic results that can be fixed by using a stainless steel cleaner, baking soda, or vinegar (depending on the issue and the severity).

 Long-term, larger issues can come about if pots and pans are loaded in the dishwasher carelessly, if the drying feature doesn't do a great job, or if there are other instances of misuse (like scratching, putting hot pans in cold water, using corrosive cleaners, etc.) in addition to dishwasher cleaning.
 These issues can include rust and pitting.